-If your motherboard is inside the case then turning on your motherboard is quite easy.
+If your motherboard is inside the case, then turning on your motherboard is relatively easy.

-You may have to refer to the your motherboards manual to find out the information regarding the exact location of the Power On Switch pins.
+You may have to refer to your motherboard’s manual to find the exact location of the Power On Switch pins.

 The following shows the Power On Switch pins’ location for my motherboard:

-Once everything is connected, hit the on button on the Case, and you should be good to go.
+Once everything is connected, press the ON button on the Case, and you should be good to go.

 If Motherboard is OUTSIDE the Case:

-Many newer and higher end motherboards have a manual turn on power button located on them.
-However, if you have an older or a budget motherboard, then you will have to manually turn the motherboard on.
+Many newer and higher-end motherboards have a manual turn-on power button.
+However, if you have an older or a budget motherboard, you must manually turn the motherboard on.

 There are two ways you can go about this:

-- Using the Case Power On Switch cables
+- Using the case’s Power On switch cables

-This is similar to the process we highlighted above.
+This is similar to the process I highlighted above.

-Here, you will need to keep your CPU Case close to the motherboard so that the POWER ON SWITCH cables from the Case can reach the pins on the motherboard.
-Then you can go ahead and simply press the turn on button on the case as you would normally.
+It would be best to keep your CPU Case close to the motherboard so that the POWER ON SWITCH CABLES from the Case can reach the pins on its front panel header.
+Then you can press the turn-on button on the case like usual.

 Manually Jump Starting the Motherboard

-Basically you take the screw driver and with it touch the 2 Power Switch pins on the Front Panel Header.
+You take the screwdriver and, with it, touch the 2 Power Switch pins on the Front Panel Header.

-It would be wise to make sure that the screw drive does not touch any other pins here.
-Hence it is advisable to use a precision or a small flat screw driver.
+It would be wise to ensure the screwdriver does not touch other pins.
+Hence, precision or a small, flat screwdriver is advisable here.

 What To Expect? – Beeping Sounds and Flashing LEDs

-If you test motherboard without CPU, then the first outcome to expect is that NOTHING will be displayed on your screen.
+If you test a motherboard without a CPU, then the first outcome to expect is that NOTHING will be displayed on your screen.

-The other two outcomes to expect is that your motherboard will perhaps flash LEDs, make beeping sounds or both, or even nothing at all.
+The other outcome to expect is that your motherboard will perhaps flash LEDs, make beeping sounds, or both, or even nothing at all.

 Beeping Sound Codes

-If your motherboard does have a speaker, it will make beeping sounds codes to indicate the issue.
+If your motherboard does have a speaker, it will make beeping sound codes to indicate the issue.

-The amount of beeps it makes basically would tell your where the problem lies.
+The number of beeps it makes would tell where the problem lies.